michaelhtran120/Marecipe-spa-v2/README.md

 ###### **2/15/22 Update:**

 Learn how to effectively utilize useRef with useLayoutEffect over using useEffect for direct DOM mutation.
-Also thinking about meeting WCAG guidelines as I develope this application.
+Also thinking about meeting WCAG guidelines as I develop this application.

 Will continue to update README as I continue developing this project.